Allan Pettersson: Later life

 During the 1940s, Pettersson worked as a violist in the Stockholm Concert Society (later the Royal Stockholm Philharmonic Orchestra).
 He also studied composition with the composer and conductor Karl-Birger Blomdahl, orchestration with the conductor Tor Mann, and counterpoint with organist and composer Otto Olsson.
 In 1943, he married a physiotherapist, Gudrun Tyra Charlotta Gustafsson (1921–2017).

 In September 1951, Pettersson went to Paris to study composition and was a student of composers René Leibowitz, Arthur Honegger, Olivier Messiaen, and Darius Milhaud.
 He returned to Sweden at the end of 1952.
 In the early 1950s, he was diagnosed with rheumatoid arthritis.
 (Note: Other sources say 1963.)
 He gave up playing the viola and began devoting his life to composition.
-In 1954, he received an annual state composition grant for his first time.
+In 1954, he received his first annual state composition grant.